amitesh786/CSSMinifier/README.md

 - 4️⃣ The minified CSS file will be available for download.

 ## 🔧 Setup (For Developers)
-- Clone the repository: `git clone https://github.com/amitesh786/CSS-Minifier.git`
+- Clone the repository: `git clone https://github.com/amitesh786/CSSMinifier.git`
-- cd `CSS-Minifier`
+- cd `CSSMinifier`
 - Open index.html in a browser and start using the tool!

 ## 📜 License